CollinsU99/CollinsU99/README.md

 Information Technology Professional
 -----------------------------------

-I am deeply passionate about IT, and my commitment lies in leveraging my skills to safeguard and assist both individuals and organizations.
+I am deeply passionate about IT and dedicated to utilizing my skills to protect and support both individuals and organizations.

 * 🌍  I'm based in New York
 * 🧠  I'm currently learning Python